clarkevansteenderen/spede_sampler_R/README.md

 The "View summary" button in the "View output" panel displays the mean, standard deviation, and minimum and maximum values for the predefined groups that have been split into more than one species/groups by the GMYC algorithm.
 The "View full" button gives a table with all the predifined groups that were split into more than one group across all trees.
 These data can be plotted as box-and-whisker or bar plots.

+## GMYC Exact Matches

+This tab allows you to see which of your predefined groups are exact GMYC matches, and in how many of the GMYC results this occurred.
+For example, if you had 10 tree files, a record will be kept of the number of times that each predefined group registered as an exact match across the 10 GMYC results.
+This is outputted as a percentage in the summary table.
+Text will appear in the panel to report what percentage of your predefined groups were exact matches.

 ## Amalgamate
 Upload multiple .csv files containing the output downloaded from the **Percentage Matches** tab.
 These have the following column layout (e.g. the output for a 50% resampled dataset):